straight-clerestory824/defender_bypass_with_sliver/README.md

 # Bypass Microsoft Defender with Sliver C2

 This repository contains a Python-based automation script designed for educational labs.
 It streamlines the process of generating, configuring, and cross-compiling a Nim-based shellcode stager for Windows environments.
+The Nim code used for the stager comes from this blog post - https://www.numencyber.com/defeating-windows-defender-using-different-programming-languages-with-sliver-c2-shellcode/.

 * * * * *